jSwAggy01/C-Sharp-Notes-Projects/1-Write-Your-First-Code-Using-CSharp/04-arithmetic.md

 Bob sold 7 widgets.
 ```

-However valid, this generally isn't considered ***good practice*** due to more advanced cases such as this:
+However valid, this generally isn't considered "good practice" due to more advanced cases such as this:
 ```cs
 string firstName = "Bob";
 int widgetsSold = 7;